elastic/elasticsearch-ruby/README.md

 See also [`doc/examples`](https://github.com/elastic/elasticsearch-ruby/blob/master/docs/examples/README.md) for some practical examples.

-_Keep in mind, that for optimal performance, you should use a HTTP library which supports persistent ("keep-alive") connections, e.g. [Patron](https://github.com/toland/patron) or [Typhoeus](https://github.com/typhoeus/typhoeus)._ These libraries are not dependencies of the elasticsearch gems, so be sure to define a dependency in your own application.
+**For optimal performance, you should use a HTTP library which supports persistent ("keep-alive") connections, e.g. [Patron](https://github.com/toland/patron) or [Typhoeus](https://github.com/typhoeus/typhoeus).** These libraries are not dependencies of the Elasticsearch gems.
+Ensure you define a dependency for a HTTP library in your own application.

 This repository contains these additional Ruby libraries: